Introduction to the Strawberry Seeds Page

 Once your strawberry seeds are at room temperature and are ready plant, you need to create a hospitable place for your strawberry seeds to begin their journey to planthood.
 A seed tray works well.
 Obtain a seed tray and prepare it.
 A good mix for starting strawberry seeds is 3 parts peat to 1 part organic-rich soil.
 Spread this out in your seed tray to a depth of about one half of an inch.

 Moisten the mixture with water until it is uniformly damp.
 Sprinkle your strawberry seeds over the damp mixture and then cover the seeds with a very thin dusting of peat moss.
-Ensure that the strawberry seeds are not covered more than 1/4 of an inch deep.
+Ensure that the strawberry seeds are not completely covered and are exposed to light.
 Keep them indoors in a well-lighted room and in direct sunlight, if possible.
 In two to three weeks, the strawberry seeds should germinate.

 Keep the soil moist well-lighted.
 Warmth can help the seeds germinate, so the top of a refrigerator or on a bottom heat pad can be suitable places for germination.
 If the strawberry plant seedlings aren’t in direct sunlight with supplemental light, consider providing additional artificial light.
 A fluorescent shop light or grow light will do the trick.
 Position the light source 3 to 4 inches from the seedlings, and raise the light as the strawberry plants grow.
 If the strawberry seeds sprout too close to each other, thin them when they are between 1 and 2 inches tall, keeping the biggest and most vigorous seedlings.
 Gently transfer the strawberry seedlings to larger containers or pots after they gain their 3rd leaves.